Derailed

 The inciting incident occurs at 12 minutes when Charles meets Lucinda Harris on the train when he doesn't have money for fare and she pays for him.
 Instant chemistry.
 This chance encounter disrupts his routine and opens the door to temptation..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Charles makes the active choice to meet Lucinda at a hotel for an affair.
+This demonstrates the protagonist's commitment to Charles makes the active choice to meet Lucinda at a hotel for an affair.
 They check into a room together, crossing the point of no return.
 This irreversible decision launches him into a dangerous new world., moving from reaction to action.

 The Collapse moment at 79 minutes (73% through) represents the emotional nadir.
 Here, Winston is murdered by LaRoche after confronting him.
 The whiff of death: an innocent man dies because of Charles's choices.
-Charles hits absolute bottom, having lost everything and caused a friend's death., demonstrates the protagonist at their lowest point.
+Charles hits absolute bottom, having lost everything and caused a friend's death., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Major revelation: Charles discovers Lucinda and LaRoche are working together - the entire affair and attack were a con.
 This new information reframes everything and gives Charles clarity to fight back with intelligence rather than continue as victim., demonstrating the transformation achieved throughout the journey.